 Think about your own emotions when your baby is crying.
 Many parents say their baby 'picks up' on what else is going on in the household, especially when there's tension.
 Try to be mindful and focus on staying calm and reassuring when your baby's crying.

 Tips for settling your baby

-- Once you’ve checked the basics — they’re clean, dry, comfortable and fed — consider if they just need to be close to you.
-Often, babies don’t need anything 'done' for them, they just want to be held by the people they feel emotionally connected with.
+- Once you've checked the basics — your baby is clean, dry, comfortable and fed — consider if they just need to be close to you.
+Often, babies don't need anything 'done' for them, they just want to be held by the people they feel emotionally connected with.

 - Hold your baby close to you and gently pat, rock or sway.
 Use a soothing, reassuring voice to let them know you're there.
 Sometimes the only way you'll be able to settle your baby is to hold them until they fall asleep.
 See your child health nurse if your baby always needs to be cuddled to sleep.

 - Take a walk outside and have a change of scenery — this can help because it's distracting.

 - Try holding them in different positions in your arms.
 Offer skin-to-skin contact if they're still very young.

 - Offer a dummy if your baby has one.